imperva/stepping/README.md

 NOTE: When the Distribution strategy is set to SharedDistributionStrategy and Bound Queue Capacity is configured, the configured capacity size turns to be the *total* capacity *for all* the duplicated nodes together.

+Since version 3.9.x Stepping enables consumers to specify different Distribution Strategy to different Subjects.
+For more information please see 'followsSubject vs Follower' chapter.

 ### Steps Identity
 Since version 3.6.x each Step implements interface Identity meant to give each Step a unique friendly name.
 This interface